 Slit dog’s throat on video

-Two Arkansas men are charged with aggravated animal cruelty after allegedly videoing a heinous crime at a Louisiana kill pen.
+Louisiana officials charged two Arkansas men with aggravated animal cruelty after they allegedly videoed a heinous crime at a kill pen.

-Boots Stanley reportedly captured Steven Sadler via Snapchat, as Sadler allegedly slit a white and tan dog’s throat repeatedly with a knife, leading to its cruel suffocation death.
+Boots Stanley reportedly captured Steven Sadler via Snapchat, as Sadler allegedly slit a white and tan dog’s throat repeatedly with a knife.
+That led to the animal’s suffocation death.

 Video initially shows a rope being put around the dog’s neck.
 The man refers to the “big *** collar” saying “Michael Vick has nothing on me”.
 The dog is then seen on the back of a horse behind the saddle.
 It isn’t clear what is happening, but the dog looks stressed trying to stay on the horse.

-In gruesome fashion, the dog’s throat is allegedly slitten by Sadler at the Bastrop Louisiana Kill Pen right after someone in the background says, “go, go”.
+In gruesome fashion, the dog’s throat is allegedly slit by Sadler at the Bastrop Louisiana Kill Pen.
+Right after someone in the background says, “go, go”.

 The kill pen is where horses go before they are shipped to Mexico or Canada to be slaughtered.
 This kill pen is owned by Mitch Stanley of Stanley Bros.
 Horse Co.